sal55/langs/Compilertest2.md

 * In the case of my MS, which is unfinished, 15.7 is actual time of unaccelerated code.
 Projections taken from the previous product suggest: 10 seconds when optimised via gcc-03; and 4.1 seconds when accelerated (not using JIT; it still executes bytecode).)

+**Note** Don't read into much into the figures of one, small, tight benchmark, which some optimisers and especially tracing-JITs can optimise agressively.

 ### My Compilers

 These are BB (M language) and MS (MS language).
 The latter is a new embedded scripting language